 Managing air emissions requires a different approach than managing energy, water, and waste.
 Air emissions are regulated to a set level, while energy, water, and waste can be continuously improved.
-As a result, this section focuses principally on minimum requirements for suppliers.
+As a result, this section focuses on minimum supplier requirements.